What is this grant about?

 The Export Market Development Grant (EMDG) is a key Australian Government financial assistance program aimed at encouraging businesses to develop export markets.

-Recently, there have been significant changes to the EMDG scheme.
-Since 1 July 2021, the EMDG scheme changed from a reimbursement model to a grants scheme that is intended to provide upfront funding and greater certainty for applicants.
-So far there have been three rounds of applications for the updated EDMG scheme, with applications for Round 4 expected to open late 2024.
+From 1 July 2021, the EMDG scheme changed from a reimbursement model to a grants scheme that is intended to provide upfront funding and greater certainty for applicants.
+So far there have been three rounds of applications for the new EDMG scheme, with applications for Round 4 to open 12 November 2024.

 In this article, we will summarise the key changes you need to know about and will also provide our professional tips and advice for businesses considering whether or not they should apply for the grant.